tom-howard/com2009/docs/labs/assignment1/part1/subscriber.md

 --8<-- "code_templates/subscriber.py"
 ```

-1. As with our publisher node, we need to import the `rclpy` client library and the `String` message type from the `std_msgs.msg` library in order to write a Python ROS Node and use the relevant ROS messages:
+1. As with our publisher node, we need to import the `rclpy` client library and the `String` message type from the `example_interfaces.msg` library in order to write a Python ROS Node and use the relevant ROS messages:

 2. This time, we create a Python Class called `SimpleSubscriber()` instead, but which still inherits the `Node` class from `rclpy` as we did with the Publisher before.